ptgmail/kec/README.md

 1. Get Docker and golang.
 I'm using 1.17.4 of golang and whatever the latest docker is.
 2. Setup and deploy quorum-tools to get an ethereum environment.
 The code currently assumes a node at localhost:22001.
 Also make sure to get the chainid.
 It's not 2018.
 3. Clone this repo
-4.  run `go build` to build the main package which includes main.go and GameItem.go.
-5.  run `nobuild.sh` to build a container with the go binary included (see below for details).
+1.  run `nobuild.sh` to build a container with the go binary included (see below for details).
+2.  run `docker-compose up` to stand up redis and the kec app `apptwo` and create the proper network.

+Alternatively you could do the following:

-6.  run `runit.sh` to deploy the container as apptwo.
+1.  run `runit.sh` to deploy the container as apptwo.
 (We don't talk about appone.
 Too soon.)
-7.  run `runredis.sh` to deploy redis.
+1.  run `runredis.sh` to deploy redis.
 Note that this also puts Redis and apptwo on a kec network so I can refer to redis by name.

-8. Use curl to 8081 to hit the rest API.
+That's it.
+You can use curl to 8081 to verify the API is up.

 ### Details on the scripts